Tomb of I'timād-ud-Daulah: Architecture

-The tomb, situated on the eastern bank of the river Jamuna, is planned in the centre of a Char-Bagh (four-quartered garden), with the usual enclosing walls and side buildings.
+The tomb, situated on the eastern bank of the river Yamuna, is planned in the centre of a Char-Bagh (four-quartered garden), with the usual enclosing walls and side buildings.
 As conditioned by its situation, the main gate is on the eastern side.
 Ornamental gateways with prominent lawns are built in the middle of north and south sides.
 A multi-storeyed open pleasure pavilion is there on the western side, overlooking the river impressively.
 These buildings are of red sandstone with bold inlaid designs in white marble.

 Shallow water channels, sunk in the middle of the raised stone paved pathways, with intermittent tanks and cascades, divided the garden into four equal quarters.
 They are only slightly raised from the parterres which could be converted into flower beds.
 Space for large plants and trees was reserved just adjoining the enclosing walls, leaving the mausoleum fully open to view.

 The main tomb of white marble is marvellously set in the centre of the garden.
-It stands on a plinth of red stone having in the middle of each side, facing the central arch, a lotus tank with fountain.
-The tomb is square in plan with octagonal towers, surmounted by chhatris, attached to its corners.
-Each facade has three arches: the central one providing the entrance, and the other two on the sides being closed by jalis.
+It stands on a plinth with a stairway of red stone, having in the middle of each side facing the central arch, a lotus tank with fountain.
+The tomb is square in plan with octagonal towers at the corners, surmounted by chhatris, attached to its corners.
+Each facade has three depressed arches: the central one providing the entrance, and the other two on the sides being closed by jalis.
 Each side is protected by a chhajja and a jali balustrade above it.
-There is no dome; instead, the building is roofed by a square baradari having three arched openings on each side which are closed by jalis except in the middle of the north and south sides.
-It is protected by a chhajja above which is the chaukhandi (pyramidal) roof, crowned by lotus petals and kalash finials.
-The interior is composed of a central square hall housing the cenotaphs of Asmat Begum, Mirza Ghiyas, four oblong rooms on the sides and four square rooms on the corners, all interconnected by common doorways.
-The cenotaph of Asmat Begum occupies the exact centre of the hall.
-Corner rooms have tombstones of Nur Jehan's other relations.
+There is no dome; instead, the building is roofed by a square baradari and an ogee-curved roof with a chajja, having three arched openings on each side which are closed by jalis except in the middle of the north and south sides.
+Each minaret has cusped arches and is crowned by a domed roof with padmakosha (lotus petals) and Kalasha finials.
+The plinth and the roof is lined with a parapet of sandstone and marble respectively with lattice-work.
+The plinth also has a star-pattern inlay The interior is composed of a central square hall housing the cenotaphs of Asmat Begum and her husband, Mirza Ghiyas. four oblong rooms on the sides and four square rooms on the corners, all interconnected by common doorways.
+The cenotaph of Asmat Begum and her husband occupies the exact centre of the hall.
+Corner rooms have tombstones of Nur Jahan's other relations.